10 Free Tools for Dashboards, Data Visualisation and Infographics

 Canva is a broader graphic design platform than the other tools listed here, but is widely used for data visualisation and infographic creation – as well as presentations, flyers and posters.

 It includes access to a large library of graphics, fonts and photos, as well as professional-grade design templates.
 Multiple users can be invited to edit and comment on designs, and it is widely used for creating social media content.
+The free package includes over 100 design types, including posters and letters, and hundreds of thousands of graphics and photos.

 Author